 The existence of contagion implies that the impact of the global financial crisis on the European sovereign credit market might differ across quantiles (Caporin et al., 2013).
-Columns (quantile0.1-0.9) reports quantile regression results of \tilde{p}t on X{t-1} for each deciles.
+Columns (quantile0.1-0.9) reports quantile regression results of $\tilde{p}t$ on $X{t-1}$ for each deciles.
 Interestingly, changes in the global jump risk are significant only in lower quantiles in all the sample countries.
 On the contrary, changes in the CDS spread in the last period are significant only in higher quantiles.
 These results suggest that an increase in the jump risk in the global financial market drives up uncertainty in the European sovereign credit market when the uncertainty is still low.
-When uncertainty in the European sovereign credit market is already high, contagion from the global financial market adds little to the uncertainty in the sovereign credit market.
-When the uncertainty in the sovereign credit market is low, there is no reverting force to drive down the uncertainty.
+When uncertainty in the European sovereign credit market is already high, contagion from the global financial market adds little to the uncertainty in the sovereign credit market is no reverting force to drive down the uncertainty.
 However, there are correcting forces driving down market uncertainty when uncertainty is already very high.